trillianx/educative_notes/Data_Structures/Trees/Trees.md

 We start with the leaf.
 Both for `4` and `null`, the height is `0`.
 We move up.
 At `2`, we see that `2` has one child so the height is `1`.
 For `3`, it has no child so the height is `0`.
 We get to the root.
 The height on the left hand side is `2` but on the right hand side it is `1`.
 Thus, the tree is not balanced.

 <img src="Trees.assets/image-20201109160834330.png" alt="image-20201109160834330" style="zoom:50%;" />

+>   We compare the left and right of the current subtree and NOT the right and left of the subtree from the root.

 ## Binary Trees